splunk/public-o11y-docs/apm/key-concepts.rst

 service
 --------
 A service is a small, flexible, and autonomous unit of software that connects to other services to make up a complete application.
-A service typically represents a collection of API endpoints and operations that work together with other services’ endpoints in a distributed and dynamic architecture to deliver the full functionality of an application.
+A service typically represents a collection of API endpoints and operations that work together with other services' endpoints in a distributed and dynamic architecture to deliver the full functionality of an application.

 “Service” is an umbrella term that encompasses container services (e.g. Docker, Kubernetes), microservices, and even calls to serverless functions.
 By instrumenting each of the services that make up your application, you can collect spans that represent operations within services and traces that represent collections of operations across services, to analyze and monitor this activity in Splunk APM.